martinkala/shellmd/README.md

 # Execute md file in console
 python3 ${SHELLMD_PATH}/bin/shellmd.py --input-file=${INPUT_MD_FILE}
 ```
-Such a code block is executable in console, easy to run in shellmd and also human readable.
+Such a code block is executable in console, easy to run in shellmd and also user friendly.

 ### Shellmd limitations in code block
-Shellmd executes each command independently on previous commands.
-So variable setup or directory change will not affect consequent commands.
+Shellmd executes each command independently on previous commands, therefore variable setup or directory change will not affect consequent commands.
 - Do not use shell commands to
   - change directory ( cd - will not work)
   - do not set environment variables for consequent commands, define variables in config file (export command will not work)
   - do not set environment properties, use shell wrappers if this is required ( set +e - wil not work)
-- All required variables in codeblock insert into config file, or set to environment where you are running shellmd
+- All required variables in codeblock insert into config file, or set in environment where you are running shellmd

 Example of previous block enriched by shellmd tags
 ```